18 West Lake Avenue,

 No one has favorited this theater yet

-One of only a few theaters (excluding a number of school auditoria) designed by prolific Northern California architect William H. Weeks (not to be confused with prolific theatre architects Weeks & Day), the ‘teens house survived up until the very end with its exterior almost totally in original condition.
+One of only a few theatres (excluding a number of school auditoria) designed by prolific Northern California architect William H. Weeks (not to be confused with prolific theatre architects Weeks & Day), the ‘teens house survived up until the very end with its exterior almost totally in original condition.

-Opened in 1914, it was originally named the Appleton Theatre in honor of the thriving apple growing industry of the Watsonville area, the theater soon became part of the T&D (Turner & Dahnken) circuit, which later was acquired by West Coast Theatres, which in turn became part of Fox.
+Opened in 1914, it was originally named the Appleton Theatre in honor of the thriving apple growing industry of the Watsonville area, the theatre soon became part of the T&D (Turner & Dahnken) circuit, which later was acquired by West Coast Theatres, which in turn became part of Fox.
 As a Fox theatre, the house became the State Theatre.